What Is Personal Leadership To You?

 We, humans, engage the world with both learned and built-in cognitive biases.
 These biases cloud how we see ourselves and the world and cause us to take actions that trip us up or actively sabotage us.
 Life becomes like walking through a hall of mirrors—except you don’t see the mirrors, you think you are seeing reality, the world as it is.

 Clarifying your thinking then requires distinguishing the mirrors and replacing them with ones that don’t distort reality—or distort reality in more productive ways.
 This task can be difficult and painful because we tend to be very attached to our mirrors, but the energy and freedom we experience when we are seeing clearly are liberating.

 Master new tools

 Tools are techniques or cognitive structures that we use to engage the world.
 Some tools are simple and just subtly change the way we relate to circumstances; others require a lifetime to master but can massively boost our satisfaction with life.
 An easy example of the former is changing our use of “but” to “and.”
 From “yes, but” to “yes, and.”
 Try it and see if it changes your experience working with other people.

-A more difficult tool to master was one proposed by the Greek Stoics 2,500 years ago.
-To develop the capability to choose how we respond to anything that happens to us.
+A more difficult tool to master was one proposed by the Greek Stoics 2,500 years age: Develop the capability to choose how we respond to anything that happens to us.
 No more “you made me mad” or “I’m bummed because it rained on my parade” or fighting with your spouse because they’re not doing it your way.
 You get to choose, say, peace instead of anger, joy instead of disappointment, and laughter instead of a fight.